etorrano/tutorial-predicting-income/predicting_income_with_census_data_pt2.md

 y_pred = census.predict(dataset.data_test)
 ```

 How accurate is our classifier?
 We can use the built-in Scikit-Learn function `classification_report` to evaluate the predictive power of our model.
 A classification report provides three different evaluation metrics: precision, recall, and F1 score.
-Below we've provide a custom visualization tool that takes as input the Scikit-Learn classification report and produces a color-coded heatmap that will help guide our eye towards our predictive successes (the darkest reds) and weaknesses (the yellows):
+Below we've provided a custom visualization tool that takes as input the Scikit-Learn classification report and produces a color-coded heatmap that will help guide our eye towards our predictive successes (the darkest reds) and weaknesses (the lightest yellows):

 ```python
 import numpy as np